47degrees/arrow-slides/processed-slides/arrow-meta.md

 Are you ready to know more about it?

-Before explaining the new companion of the Kotlin compiler, we are going to know how Kotlin Compiler works.
+Before explaining what we have done with the Kotlin Compiler we are going to show you how it works.

 ---